seanox/aspect-js/README.md

 BF: Composite Render Condition: Exclusive use of the placeholder
 BF: Composite Render Include: Optimization/correction of the strategy
 BF: Composite Render Include: Loading and inserting HTML content for elements
+BF: Composite Render Iterate: Optimization by using markup as template instead of node copy
 BF: Composite Expression Parse: Correction of the detection of value- and method-expressions
 BF: Composite Lock Managment: Queue progress only after release functionality
 BF: Extension Capitalize: Correction for use with empty strings